typescript-cheatsheets/react/ADVANCED.md

 TypeScript Versions often introduce new ways to do things; this section helps current users of React + TypeScript upgrade TypeScript versions and explore patterns commonly used by TypeScript + React apps and libraries.
 This may have duplications with other sections; if you spot any discrepancies, [file an issue](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet/issues/new)!

 _TypeScript version guides before 2.9 are unwritten, please feel free to send a PR!_ Apart from official TS team communication we also recommend [Marius Schulz's blog for version notes](https://mariusschulz.com/).
+For more TypeScript history, see [A Brief History of TypeScript Types](https://github.com/blakeembrey/a-brief-history-of-types-with-typescript) and [A Brief History of DefinitelyTyped](https://blog.johnnyreilly.com/2019/10/definitely-typed-movie.html)

 ## TypeScript 2.9